-24 A working definition developed by PII Child and Youth Safeguarding Unit

-25 Those with the most power, greatest privileges and access to and control over resources programme participant etc.) intersect, overlap and compound to create interdependent forms of discrimination and privilege (or advantage/disadvantage).
+$^{^{\}rm 24}$ A working definition developed by PII Child and Youth Safeguarding Unit programme participant etc.) intersect, overlap and compound to create interdependent forms of discrimination and privilege (or advantage/disadvantage).
 Intersectionality identifies advantages and disadvantages that are felt by people due to a combination of factors.